-- After a positive COVID test: If a student or faculty or staff-member tests positive, they must stay home to isolate for a minimum of 10 days and may return when symptoms have improved and they have been fever-free for 24 hours without fever reducing medication. - After a negative COVID test: If a student, faculty or staff member has COVID-19-like symptoms, they may return to school after they have tested negative for COVID-19, have improvement in symptoms, and have been without a fever for at least 24 hours without the use of fever reducing medications.
+• After a positive COVID test: If a student or faculty or staff-member tests positive, they must stay home to isolate for a minimum of 10 days and may return when symptoms have improved and they have been fever-free for 24 hours without fever reducing medication.

-- Close contacts: Quarantine for 14 days and return if no symptoms appear.
-Even if an individual identified as a close contact receives a negative test result, they must continue to self quarantine for the full 14 days.
-You cannot test out of quarantine. - Symptomatic, but not tested: Quarantine for 14 days and return after symptoms have improved and there has been no fever for at least 24 hours without medication. - With an alternative diagnosis: If a provider makes an alternative diagnosis for the COVID-19-like symptoms, the individual may return to school based on the recommendations for that alternative diagnosis (e.g. influenza, strep throat).
+- After a negative COVID test for symptoms: If a student, faculty or staff member has COVID-19-like symptoms, they may return to school after they have tested negative for COVID-19 with a PCR test, have improvement in symptoms, and have been without a fever for at least 24 hours without the use of fever reducing medications. - Close contacts: Quarantine for approximately 7-14 days based on the current CDC guidelines and review of their particular case with the School Nurse. - Symptomatic, but not tested: Quarantine for 14 days from start of symptoms and return after symptoms have improved and there has been no fever for at least 24 hours without medication. - With an alternative diagnosis: If a provider makes an alternative diagnosis for the COVID-19-like symptoms, the individual may return to school based on the recommendations for that alternative diagnosis (e.g. influenza, strep throat). - Full quarantine information can be found here.